AvkashKana/AirPHP/README.md

 $airbnb->setecho(true); //if true: response will be echoed. if false: response will be returned as bigass string
 $airbnb->getListing($listingID) //echo (or return) the Listing API stuff
 ```
+## Documentation
+Look at DOCUMENTATION.md for further details